 The susceptible life stages of the fish are usually juvenile and young adults.
-There is no report of infection with A. invadans being found in fish fry or fish larvae.
+There is no report of EUS being found in fish fry or fish larvae.

-An experimental injection of A. invadans into the yearling life stage of Indian major carp, catla, rohu and mrigal, revealed resistance to A. invadans (Pradhan et al., 2007), even though they are naturally susceptible species.
-Experimental infections demonstrated that goldfish are susceptible (Hatai et al., 1977; Hatai et al., 1994), but common carp (Wada et al., 1996), Nile tilapia (Khan et al., 1998) and European eel, Anguilla anguilla, (Oidtmann et al., 2008) are resistant.
+An experimental injection of A. invadans into the yearling life stage of Indian major carp, catla, rohu and mrigal, revealed resistance to EUS (28), even though they are naturally susceptible species.
+Experimental infections demonstrated that goldfish are susceptible (13, 14), but common carp (32) and Nile tilapia (15) are resistant.